beverlymedtech/firmware/timer/README.md

 speed internal oscillator on an 8-bit Microcontroller.
 Inherent to the performance analog circuitry, there are differences in the way that a microcontrollers Internal timing features respond to changes in external temperature or power supply voltage drift.
 For a microcontroller operating a control system, this small timing uncertainty, however, small may be undesirable.
-Especially as the frequency nears the MHz range.
+Especially as the resultant frequency nears the MHz range.

 To minimize the uncertainty of the onboard timer providing the Microcontroller with its high frequency reference time, Microcontrollers utilize their power provide pin to provide a stable lower frequency signal, that can be multiplied to the desired microcontroller operating frequency.